Bollinger R.D. 2008

 Gelagert im kühlen feuchten Gewölbe

-Wooden box in wooden box
+Wooden box Without box

 Description

-• Already a real treat
+• Already a delight to drink now

-• Enormous potential
+• Enormous ageing potential

 • The best R.D. since 1988